Q. Describe the most common types of jobs you do for your clients.

 A. Q. What do you do?

 All kinds of computer support, primarily for the PC platform.
 Computer repair, networking, data recovery, virus removals, data backups.
-Onsite, in shop, and remotely via the internet.
+Onsite, and remotely via the internet.

 Q. Do you have a favorite story from your work?

-A. My favorite stories are the ones where we're able to repair a computer completely for free because the client is taking advantage of our $10/ month data insurance plan.
+A. My favorite stories are the ones where we're able to repair a computer completely and quickly for a client because they are properly backed up.
 The restorations will typically take less than 30 minutes, and the client is surprised at how effective it is as it actually recovers your entire computer as though nothing had ever gone wrong.
 Those repairs are pure poetry.

 Q. What do you wish customers knew about you or your profession?